StevenDavid/lambda-layer-tokenization/README.md

 `aws cloudformation describe-stacks --stack-name kms-stack`

-Once done, you should see
+Once done, we should see

 ```json
 "Outputs": [